-Find more detailed information about being an Actuary, what they do, typical duties and responsibilities and more in the links.
+Find detailed information about the occupation, incl. typical duties and working conditions, in the links below:

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

 Professional associations may organize events and provide directories, job postings, career and labour market information.
 Student membership opportunities may also be available: engage, learn and network!